awsdocs/aws-config-developer-guide/doc_source/managed-rules-by-aws-config.md

 AWS Config currently supports the following managed rules\.

 **Note**
 The default values specified for managed rules are pre\-populated only when using the AWS console\.
-Default vaules are not supplied for the API, CLI, or SDK\.
+Default values are not supplied for the API, CLI, or SDK\.

 **Topics**
 + [access\-keys\-rotated](access-keys-rotated.md)